galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 This grouping step is very important because it defines the final data matrix which will be used especially for the statistical analyses.
 User has to check the effect of parameter values on the result.

-In order to check the result of group function, a pdf file is created and provides for all m/z slices the gaussian model which width is defined by the bandwidth parameter.
+In order to check the result of the grouping function, a pdf file is created.
+It provides one plot per m/z slice found in the data.
+Each picture represents the peak density accross samples, ploting the corresponding gaussian model which width is defined by the bandwidth parameter.
 Each red dot corresponds to a sample.
 The plot allows to assess the quality of alignment.
-The vertical grey line width corresponds to the bandwidth parameter.
+The vertical grey line width is associated with the bandwidth parameter.

 Hear is an example of two m/z slides obtained from the hands-on: